Here's Why This Recipe Works

 Prepare the artichokes:

 - Drain the can of artichokes, cut off the tips and cut into half or quarter pieces, whichever you prefer.

 - Add the artichokes to a medium-size mixing bowl with the avocado oil and toss until they are coated and the avocado oil is evenly distributed.

 - Sprinkle the seasoning evenly over the artichokes and gently toss to make sure all pieces are covered with the seasoning.

 - Transfer the seasoned artichokes to the prepared cookie sheet and roast at 425 degrees Fahrenheit for 25-30 minutes, tossing them halfway through and taking care not to over bake and burn.

 Prepare the vinaigrette:

-- Add 1-2 handfuls of mixed salad greens to your serving plate(s) and top with the roasted artichokes.
+- Add 2 handfuls of mixed salad greens to each serving plate and top with the roasted artichokes.